ahangarha/Portfolio/README.md

 ## 🤝 Contributing

-As a educational project and at least at this stage I am not supposed to accept any PR.
+As an educational project at least at this stage I am not supposed to accept any PR.
 Yet I appreciate if you can report problems from [issues page](../../issues/).

 ## Show your support

-If you think I am on right track, give a ⭐️.
+If you think I am on the right track, give a ⭐️.

 ## 📝 License